VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 [1] 0.2863138
 ```

-The true treatment effect of the training program is $tau = 0.5$.
+The true treatment effect of the training program is $\tau = 0.5$.
 However, when calculating the ATE by simply finding average outcomes from treatment and control group, we are almost half far off the true value.

-This can also be verified using an incomplete linear model:
+This can also be verified using an incomplete linear model, where covariates are not included:

 ```r
 # Naive linear estimator